devncode/first-contributions/README.md

 ## Make necessary changes and commit those changes

-Now open `contributions.yml` file from `_data` directory in a text editor, add your name with emoji of your country flag, github_account and profile picture url (avatar) to it.
+Now open `contributions.yml` file from `_data` directory in a text editor, add your name with emoji of your country flag, github_account and profile picture URL (avatar) to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.

 <img align="right" width="450" src="assets/git-status.png" alt="git status" />